IBM profit forecast, fourth-quarter revenue below estimates

 For the fourth quarter, IBM's total revenue fell nearly 12 percent to $24.11 billion.
 Revenue from hardware fell 39 percent to $2.41 billion.

+IBM shares closed at $156.95 on the New York Stock Exchange on Tuesday.

-(Reporting by Anya George Tharakan in Bengaluru and Bill Rigby in Seattle; Editing by Savio D'Souza, Richard Chang, Bernard Orr and Lisa Shumaker)
+(Reporting by Anya George Tharakan in Bengaluru and Bill Rigby in Seattle; Editing by Savio D'Souza, Richard Chang and Bernard Orr)